 If a couple owns a home jointly (person A owns 50% and person B owns 50%) and person B passes away does the title of the house needed to be updated to the sole beneficiary of person B before Person A can sell the home?

 In theory, no, because could just sell his or her 50% interest on his or her signature alone, but it is unlikely you will find a buyer who wants to co-own with the estate of B. Most likely you will need to have B's interest retitled in order to sell a 100% interest in the property to an...Read more »

 The non adopted stepchild has been reported to state authorities for neglect, exploitation of my elder family member whom died with the case still open.
 Death was 3 months ago.
 We the family a still waiting on answers from EPS, but afraid this stepchild has not only contributed to his death, but...
 Read more »

 These wrongs have remedies but you need to hire an attorney without delay to pursue them.
 Yes, as far as the bank is concerned the stepchild can drain the account.
 But a court can stop that.
 You must act quickly.

 The Trust document usually spells that out.
 Without knowing type of trust, or reviewing trust document, difficult to answer.
 But, generally speaking, the "Settlor" creates the trust for the beneficiaries.
-The trust generally continues for a specific timeline relative to the Beneficiaries, or...Read more »
+The trust generally continues for a specific timeline relative to the...Read more »